hniksic/rust-subprocess/MIGRATION.md

 Many entry points that previously panicked have been converted to return errors instead, increasing robustness of the library.

-### Richer pipeline support
+### Better pipeline support

-Pipeline setup gain almost all methods of `Exec`, and starting them returns the same `Job` type returned by starting a single command.
+Pipeline setup gained almost all methods of `Exec`, and starting them returns the same `Job` type returned by starting a single command.
 This makes control of pipeline-backed jobs equally powerful and convenient as that of single commands.
 Single-command and empty pipelines are now allowed, simplifying dynamic pipeline construction.

 ### Exit status checking